 The first game of the series has the battle against Leon in Traverse Town.
 If you win, you still receive that "Exhausted Sora" cutscene, but if you lose, well, then you just simply lose in the cutscene as well.
 Lose/lose situation, in other words.
 You get an extra reward later if you beat Leon, so it isn't that bad.

 The same applies for Cloud later in the Olympus Colosseum.

-Batman Arkham Asylum has Batman trying to save Dr. Young from Zsasz.
+Batman: Arkham Asylum has Batman trying to save Dr. Young from Zsasz.
 You have to take Zsasz down stealthily; if you wait too long or rush into the room, he will slit her throat.
-Immediately after you rescue her, Dr. Young gets killed in the following cutscene.
-Well damn.
+Immediately after you save her, Dr. Young gets killed in the following cutscene.

-Oh, its much worse than that - With the exceptions of Commisioner Gordon, Aaron Cash and various guards scattered throughout the game and Warden Quincy Sharp, every hostage in the game you rescue will die later offscreen.
-You rescue them, tell them to stay put and hide somewhere, and when you pass through that location agiain you can find their corpses, killed by the Joker's crew, even they did exactly what Batman told them to and hid.
-To twist the knife further, the aforementioned Warden Sharp turns out to be an Ax CrazyKnight Templar who has been having patients tortured and murdered; when you go back to where you left him, he has simply vanished, and in the sequel is actually the Mayor after taking the credit for Batman saving the day (though this Karma Houdini turn is mitigated somewhat when the sequel shows he was also Brainwashed and Crazy).
+Oh, its much worse than that - With the exceptions of Commissioner Gordon, Aaron Cash and various guards scattered throughout the game and Warden Quincy Sharp, every hostage in the game you save will die later offscreen.
+You save them, tell them to stay put and hide somewhere, and when you pass through that location again you can find their corpses, killed by the Joker's crew, even they did exactly what Batman told them to and hid.
+To twist the knife further, the aforementioned Warden Sharp turns out to be an Ax-CrazyKnight Templar who has been having patients tortured and killed; when you go back to where you left him, he has simply vanished, and in the sequel is actually the Mayor after taking the credit for Batman saving the day (though this Karma Houdini turn is mitigated somewhat when the sequel shows he was also Brainwashed and Crazy).

 The second game has fight against Atris, though in here, win or lose doesn't matter, she will beat Handmaiden anyway.